Fire Extinguisher Inspection Checklist

 By utilizing these checklists, businesses and individuals can proactively contribute to a safer work environment and ensure compliance with fire safety regulations.

 The following parts are checked and tasks are completed during monthly fire extinguisher inspections.
 These are done not only for compliance with the law but also because employers need to ensure that the extinguishers are going to work in case of a fire.
+Using a comprehensive fire extinguisher checklist, check the following:

 1. Make sure that the maintenance tag is valid.

-10. Dust and wipe down the extinguisher.
+10. Dust and wipe down the extinguisher to keep it clean.

 12. Sign and enter the date of the monthly inspection on the annual maintenance tag.